tiagoengenheiro/biostat/README.md

 - More information about this data in [mortality_info folder](mortality_info/)

 #### Additional Covariates
-To obtain Diabetes, Hypertension, Hiperlipidmia and SmokingStatus several types of data were combined such as mortality data, examination data, laboratory data and questionnaire data.
+To obtain Diabetes, Hypertension, Hiperlipidmia and SmokingStatus several types of data were combined such as mortality data, examination data, laboratory data and questionnaire data following the criteria presented in the [papers](#papers).